Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 ## Configure Adyen connection

-Configure the Adyen connection after you have created it.
-It is recommended that you manage the Adyen settings in parallel, so that you can enter the connection data alternately.
-Keep in mind that you can no longer copy the credentials after you have saved the Adyen or Payments configuration.
+Configure the Adyen&trade; connection after you have created it.
+It is recommended that you manage the Adyen&trade; settings in parallel, so that you can enter the connection data alternately.
+Keep in mind that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments configuration.
 For detailed information, see [Manage Adyen settings](./02_ManageAdyenSettings.md).

 In the *Payments* connection settings, you can enter the event codes that are to be ignored.
 Alternatively, you can select the unwanted event codes in the Adyen settings.

-The Adyen API has two endpoints, one for a synchronous and one for an asynchronous processing.
+The Adyen&trade; API has two endpoints, one for a synchronous and one for an asynchronous processing.
 If you decide for asynchronous processing, what is recommended, you can configure the number of workers to process messages in asynchronous processing.

 For detailed information, see [Define synchronous or asynchronous processing](./02_ManageAdyenSettings.md#define-synchronous-or-asynchronous-processing).